hugolmn/hugolmn.github.io/src/pages/_about-me.md

 ## About me

+Hi!
+I'm Hugo.
 I conceive, develop and put into production applications that solve business challenges, using Python, Machine Learning techniques and applying DevOps best practices.

-I am  a cloud native developer with first-hand experience building upon technologies like Google Cloud Platform, Dataiku, Palantir Foundry, Snowflake and Streamlit.
+As a cloud-native developer, I have first-hand experience building upon technologies such as Google Cloud Platform, Dataiku, Palantir Foundry, Snowflake and Streamlit.

 I enjoy pursuing side projects such as [Quantified Self](https://quantified-self.streamlitapp.com/) or the [Dividend Chart](https://twitter.com/DividendChart) Twitter bot, and recently started writing in my [Digital Garden](/digital-garden/intro) for anyone to read and hopefully find some value in it.